sandeeptiwari/RotatingMind/datastructure/src/main/java/com/rottaingmind/ds/dp/revision.md

 Auxiliary Space: O(W)

-Longest Increasing Subsequence
+### Longest Increasing Subsequence

 We are given an array of integers.
 We have to find the length of the longest increasing subsequence.

     Input: 11, 0, 5, 3, 7, 9, 2

 Output: 4

 ![img_6.png](img_6.png)

+**Brute Force -**

-Brute Force - A simple method that is a direct recursive implementation.
+A simple method that is a direct recursive implementation.
 We will generate all the subsequences and whichever subsequence is longest and increasing will be the answer.

 Time complexity: O(2^N)

 Auxiliary Space: O(1)

+**Bottom-top :**

-Bottom-top - Suppose we have to find LIS ending up to index i, and we know LIS at every index which is smaller than i.
+Suppose we have to find LIS ending up to index i, and we know LIS at every index which is smaller than i.
 We can iterate from 0 to i-1 and let's assume index varies in j.
 So if arr[j] is smaller than arr[i], we can say LIS up to i is equal to 1 + LIS up to j.
 We will take the max of all possible values of j and that will be LIS at index i.

 We will take an array lis of size n, and initialize it with 1.
 Because at every index, the minimum length of an increasing subsequence is 1, i.e. that element itself.